generation-software/screwdriver-cd-guide/docs/user-guide/FAQ.md

     - title: Frequently Asked Questions
       url: "#frequently-asked-questions"
       active: true
+    - title: How to Clone Private Repo?
+      url: "#how-to-clone-private-repo-via-ssh"
     - title: How do I skip a step?
       url: "#how-do-i-skip-a-step"
     - title: How do I skip a build?